kintone-labs/kintone-ui-component/docs/document/docs/guides/format-setting-plugin.md

 ## Overview

-By using Kintone UI Component, the user can expand the range of utilization not only on the Kintone app page but also on the plug-in settings page.<br>
+By using Kintone UI Component, the user can expand the range of utilization not only on the Kintone app page but also on the plug-in settings page.<br/>
 This article explains how to use Kintone UI Component on the plug-in settings page.
 The creation of a simple Conditional Format Plug-in is used as an example.